Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Methods

-For a complete list of all the waveform models relevant for the present paper see Table \ref{tab:models}.
-In this work we present new parameter estimation results which we obtained with the new waveform models of the \phXF and \phT families, and compare with previous results from the GWTC-1 catalog \cite{LIGOScientific:2018mvr} and for GW170729 with \cite{Chatziioannou:2019dsz}.
+In this work we present new parameter estimation results which we have obtained with the most recent waveform models of the \phXF and \phT families, and compare with previous results from the GWTC-1 catalog \citep{LIGOScientific:2018mvr}, and also with \citet{Chatziioannou:2019dsz} and \citet{Payne:2019wmy} for GW170729.

-Parameter estimation for the GWTC-1 catalog paper \cite{LIGOScientific:2018mvr} has used two precessing waveform models: \phPvtwo \cite{Hannam:2013oca,Bohe:PPv2} is a predecessor of our updated precessing phenomenological waveform models (\phXPHM \cite{Pratten:2020ceb} and \phTPHM \cite{Estelles:TPHM}), and is based on the non-precessing \phD \cite{Husa:2015iqa,Khan:2015jqa} model. \seobnrvthree \cite{Babak:2016tgq} is based on the non-precessing \seobnrvtwo \cite{Taracchini:2013rva} model and is a predecessor of \seobnrvforphm \cite{Ossokine:2020kjp}, constructed within the effective-one-body (EOB) framework \cite{Akcay:2018yyh,Babak:2016tgq,Bohe:2016gbl,Cotesta:2020qhw,Damour:2016bks,Damour:2015isa,Damour:2012ky,Nagar:2018plt,Nagar:2018zoe,Nagar:2018gnk,Nagar:2017jdw,Nagar:2016iwa,Nagar:2015xqa,Pan:2013rra,Purrer:2015tud,Taracchini:2012ig,Taracchini:2013rva,Ossokine:2020kjp,Damour:2001tu,Cotesta:2018fcv}, which is based on solving a system of ordinary differential equations for the dynamics of the binary.
+Parameter estimation for the GWTC-1 catalog paper \citep{LIGOScientific:2018mvr} has used two precessing waveform models: \phPvtwo \citep{Hannam:2013oca,Bohe:PPv2} is a predecessor of our updated precessing phenomenological waveform models \phXPHM \citep{Pratten:2020ceb} and \phTPHM \citep{Estelles:TPHM}), and is based on the non-precessing \phD \citep{Husa:2015iqa,Khan:2015jqa} model. \seobnrvthree \citep{Babak:2016tgq} is based on the non-precessing \seobnrvtwo \citep{Taracchini:2013rva} model and is a predecessor of \seobnrvforphm \citep{Ossokine:2020kjp}, constructed within the effective-one-body (EOB) framework \citep{Buonanno:1998gg,Buonanno:2000ef}, which is based on solving a system of ordinary differential equations for the dynamics of the binary.

-For the GW170729 event an analysis with higher mode models has already been performed \cite{Chatziioannou:2019dsz}, using the non-precessing \phHM~\cite{London:2017bcn} and \seobnrvforhmrom~\cite{Cotesta:2018fcv, Cotesta:2020qhw} models, with which we will also compare.
+For the GW170729 event an analysis with higher mode models has already been performed \citep{Chatziioannou:2019dsz}, using the non-precessing \phHM~\citep{London:2017bcn} and \seobnrvforhmrom~\citep{Cotesta:2018fcv, Cotesta:2020qhw} models, with which we will also compare.
 The latter is an example of the reduced-order models (ROMs) which are often used to accelerate the evaluation of EOB waveforms.
-Preliminary analyses of GW170729 with our \phX and \phT models have already been presented in \cite{Garcia-Quiros:2020qpx,Estelles:2020twz}.
+Preliminary analyses of GW170729 with our \phX and \phT models have already been presented in \citet{Garcia-Quiros:2020qpx} and \citet{Estelles:2020twz}.